kivikakk/koino/README.md

   ```
 * Use `./zig-out/bin/koino`

-### For development purposes
+### Development

+There's a `flake.nix` for building or getting a devShell if you're so-inclined.

-* Clone this repository with submodules for the `cmark-gfm` dependency:
+* Clone this repository (with submodules for the `cmark-gfm` dependency):
   ```console
   $ git clone --recurse-submodules https://github.com/kivikakk/koino
   $ cd koino